Skip to content

 Implementation agreement

-1. Digitalique will perform the Agreement to the best of its knowledge and ability, in accordance with the requirements of good workmanship.
-With regard to the intended work, Digitalique has a best-efforts obligation.
-The application of Articles 7:404, 7:407(2), and 7:409 of the Dutch Civil Code is expressly excluded.
+1. Digitalique shall execute the Agreement to the best of its knowledge and ability, in accordance with the requirements of good craftsmanship.
+Regarding the intended activities, Digitalique undertakes a best-efforts obligation.
+The applicability of Articles 7:404, 7:407 paragraph 2, and 7:409 of the Dutch Civil Code is expressly excluded.

 Changes and additional work

-1. If, during the execution of the Agreement, it appears that it is necessary to amend or supplement the Agreement in order to ensure its proper execution, Digitalique will inform the Other Party of this as soon as possible.
-The Parties will then proceed to amend the Agreement in a timely manner and in mutual consultation.
+1. Should it become apparent during the performance of the Agreement that an amendment or supplement is necessary for its proper execution, Digitalique shall inform the Counterparty thereof as soon as reasonably practicable.
+The parties shall then proceed to amend the Agreement in a timely manner and by mutual consultation.

 6. Changes to the Agreement originally concluded between the parties shall only be valid from the moment that these changes have been accepted by both parties by means of a supplementary or amended Agreement.